 I think I'm a good fit...what next?

-If you feel we 'get you' could be a fit for what your company is trying to achieve - or you'd like to learn more - please submit our eligibility form so we can get in touch.
+If you feel we 'get you' could be a fit for what your company is trying to achieve - or you'd like to learn more - please submit our eligibility form on the Raise Investment page so we can get in touch.

 Maybe this isn't for me... where to now?